awslabs/aws-sdk-swift/reference/0.x/AWSApplicationInsights/ApplicationInsightsClientProtocol.md

 func listProblems(input: ListProblemsInput, completion: @escaping (ClientRuntime.SdkResult<ListProblemsOutputResponse, ListProblemsOutputError>) -> Void)
 ```

-### listTagsForResource(input:​completion:​)
+### listTagsForResource(input:completion:)

-Retrieve a list of the tags (keys and values) that are associated with a specified
-application.
-A tag is a label that you optionally define and associate
-with an application.
-Each tag consists of a required tag key and an
-optional associated tag value.
-A tag key is a general label that
-acts as a category for more specific tag values.
-A tag value acts as a descriptor within
-a tag key.
+Retrieve a list of the tags (keys and values) that are associated with a specified application.
+A tag is a label that you optionally define and associate with an application.
+Each tag consists of a required tag key and an optional associated tag value.
+A tag key is a general label that acts as a category for more specific tag values.
+A tag value acts as a descriptor within a tag key.

 ``` swift
 func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Add one or more tags (keys and values) to a specified application.
-A
-tag is a label that you optionally define and associate with an
-application.
-Tags can help you categorize and manage application in different ways, such as
-by purpose, owner, environment, or other criteria.
-Each tag consists of a required tag key and an
-associated tag value, both of which you define.
-A tag key is a
-general label that acts as a category for more specific tag values.
-A tag value acts as
-a descriptor within a tag key.
+A tag is a label that you optionally define and associate with an application.
+Tags can help you categorize and manage application in different ways, such as by purpose, owner, environment, or other criteria.
+Each tag consists of a required tag key and an associated tag value, both of which you define.
+A tag key is a general label that acts as a category for more specific tag values.
+A tag value acts as a descriptor within a tag key.

 ``` swift
 func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)
 ```

-### untagResource(input:​completion:​)
+### untagResource(input:completion:)

 Remove one or more tags (keys and values) from a specified application.